Spelt is an ancient cereal grain that while native to southern Europe has been widely grown in Europe.

-They are an important source of carbs, protein, fiber and essential nutrients like iron and zinc.
+They are an important source of carbs, protein, fiber, and essential nutrients like iron and zinc.

-Another review showed that those who ate the most whole grains had a 32% lower risk of developing type 2 diabetes.
-Refined grains did not show the same benefit (23).
+Another 2013 review showed that high whole grain intake (3 servings per day) was associated with a 32% reduced risk of developing type 2 diabetes.
+Refined grains did not show the same benefit (

-Gluten Intolerance and Wheat AllergyGluten is the name for the mixture of gliadin and glutenin proteins found in grains like wheat, spelt, barley and rye.
+Gluten is the name for the mixture of gliadin and glutenin proteins found in grains like wheat, spelt, barley, and rye.

 For people with celiac disease, gluten will trigger an autoimmune reaction, which causes inflammation in the small intestine.
 This serious condition can only be treated with a lifelong gluten-free diet.

 People with non-celiac gluten sensitivity may experience a negative effect when they eat gluten, usually in the form of digestive problems (

-Irritable Bowel SyndromeIrritable bowel syndrome (IBS) is a gut disorder that can cause stomach pain, gas, bloating, diarrhea and constipation.
-About 14% of the US population has IBS ( 43).
+Irritable bowel syndrome (IBS) is a gut disorder characterized by symptoms including stomach pain, gas, bloating, diarrhea, and constipation.
+About 11% of the global population has IBS (

 The way foods are processed can also affect the amount of FODMAPs present.

 However, spelt flour is actually lower in FODMAPS than modern wheat flour (

 Here are some tips for including spelt in your diet if you have IBS:

-- Choose sourdough: Pick a sourdough bread to eat.
+- Choose sourdough.
+Pick a sourdough bread to eat.

-- Limit serving size: Do not eat more than 3 slices (26 grams each) per sitting.
+- Limit serving size.
+Do not eat more than 3 slices (26 grams each) per sitting.

 Like most plant foods, grains also contain some antinutrients.

-Phytic AcidPhytic acid reduces the absorption of minerals such as iron and zinc (
+Phytic acid, a compound naturally found in many plant foods, can reduce the absorption of minerals such as iron and zinc (

 Like wheat, spelt does contain a significant amount of phytic acid.
 However, the way it is processed can affect the phytic acid content.

-LectinsLectins are a group of proteins found in many foods, including grains ( 53).
+Lectins are a group of proteins found in many foods, including grains such as spelt (

 All grains contain high amounts of lectins.
 However, most of these lectins are eliminated during cooking or processing.